 The neighborhood’s commitment to the independent arts is also strong, as Scott’s Addition is home to the non-profit art studio Studio Two Three and the Richmond Triangle Players—an LGBT theater group running programs year-round.
 Diversity Thrift, Richmond’s LGBT thrift shop is also in the neighborhood.

-Food & Cafés
+Best Food & Cafés in Richmond

 Richmond is fast-becoming a food and drink hotspot thanks to a lot of independent owners.
 There are even nine different food tours operating in Richmond, through Real Richmond Food Tours.
 Finding a good bite to eat isn’t so difficult, but below were some of my favorite restaurants and cafés